Sonada: Location

 It is 17 km from Darjeeling town and 16 km from Kurseong.
 Mirik is 23 km away, Ghoom 8 km, Mangpu 8 km and Takdah 11 km.
 It lies on National Highway 55 connecting Darjeeling with Siliguri.
 Sonada Monastery, Tiger Hill, Chatakpur, Goreto Nalichour, Intek Ceder's and Senchal Lake are some places of interest near Sonada.
 The Darjeeling Himalayan Railway (Toy Train) passes through this town and there is a DHR railway station here.

-There are several Tea Estate located in Sonada Valley: Oaks, Rungmook, Ceder's, Milling, Moondakotee, Ringtong, Balasun, Margaret's Hope, Kalej Valley.
-Balason River is best place for fishing where fish like trout is found in this region.
-Chatakpur Eco Village, 6 km uphill from the town is a very beautiful place attracting many tourists from where sunrise can be seen.
+There are several tea estates located in Sonada Valley: Oaks, Rungmook, Ceder's, Milling, Moondakotee, Ringtong, Balasun, Margaret's Hope, and Kalej Valley.
+Trout are found in the Balason River, a site used for fishing.
+Chatakpur Eco Village, located 6 km uphill from the town, attracts tourists as a vantage point for viewing the sunrise.

 Demographics

 According to the 2011 Census of India, Sonada Khasmahal had a total population of 11.635 of which 5,793 (50%) were males and 5,842 (50%) were females.
 There were 861 persons in the age range of 0 to 6 years.
 The total number of literate people in Sonada Khasmahal was 9,482 (81.50% of the population over 6 years).